Published: Oct 13, 2017

 The finalized design contains the first 80 lines of Genesis written in Latin, as originally printed in the Gutenberg Bible, but in reverse to encourage guests to create their own souvenir rubbings.
 The highly tactile nature of the work serves as a tangible and dramatic introduction to what awaits guests inside.

-The inspiration for the bronze entry gates is the invention of the printing press by Johannes Gutenberg in Mainz, Germany.
+The inspiration for the brass entry gates is the invention of the printing press by Johannes Gutenberg in Mainz, Germany.
 This invention is considered one of the most consequential in history.
 It gave rise to the mass production of written materials, increased accessibility to reading materials among the lower and middle classes, and changed education, politics and religion.

 Through the creation of moveable metal type, the Gutenberg Bible began the age of the printed book and the proliferation of knowledge in the West.
 Gutenberg’s process was the peak of technology in 1450 and holds many parallels to the processes through which the Museum of the Bible gates were created—from conceptual to manual to machine work and back again.

 Development and Fabrication Process